s15n/par-lang/README.md

 ### Linking

-We can link two channels, which makes their communication **forwarded to one another** in both directions.
+We can link two channels, which **forwards their communication to one another,** in both directions.
 A visual may help:

 ```